Adelmostafa31/Adelmostafa31/README.md

 - ⭐ **Top Rated Flutter Developer on Upwork** with a proven track record in healthcare, fintech, F&B, and government sectors
 - 🔧 Specializes in **real-time data architectures**, **offline-first solutions**, and **scalable mobile UIs**
 - 💬 Ask me about **Flutter, Dart, BLoC, Supabase, Offline-First Architecture**, or anything mobile!
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee ☕

 ---